rscohen/SmartContractsGenerator/README.md

 };
 ```

+Creation of the jsons's files of our smart contracts :

+	$ truffle build

 ## Otionnal - How to protect your mnemonic
 Indeed, you'll need to write your mnemonic (passphrase) in order to deploy your smart contract.
 We'll use the [dotenv](https://github.com/motdotla/dotenv) node module to protect your mnemonic.